frec-3044/climate-change-template/lesson.md

 ## Questions

  - What is the evidence for a changing climate?
- - How do find & intepret data sources behind main climate change indicators?
+ - How do find & interpret data sources behind main climate change indicators?
  - How do we read and plot this data in a scriptable & reproducible manner?
  - How do we communicate technical analysis in notebook formats that combine code, text, and visuals?